Annybianzinny/react_counter-js/README.md

 ### Increase

-* First calls `addOne` (adds 1 to the counter)
-* Then checks the updated value:
+* `Increase` button first checks the current `count` value:

-  * If the new counter value gives remainder 1 when divided by 5, it additionally calls `add100`
+    * if the current value is divisible by `5`, it first calls `add100`;
-  * Otherwise, no additional action is performed
+    * after that, it always calls `addOne`.
 ---

 ## Important note

-The condition must be checked after incrementing the counter by 1.
+* The condition must be checked after incrementing the counter by 1.
+* The `increase` function is already implemented and must not be changed.

 ---